 - When the person sees that you are following them, they might be tempted to send you a connection request before you send them one.

 Given these elements, it seems quite likely that visiting or following a prospect’s profile before sending them a connection request will increase the acceptance rate.

-Some of you might therefore be tempted to go for the “best of both worlds” by using a scenario comprising both a profile visit step AND a profile follow step before the connection request, like the scenario “Homeland “.
+Some of you might be tempted to start the sequence with both a profile visit step AND a profile follow-up step before the login request.

 So, what is the best performing scenario?

 This is a very complicated question to answer.
 There are 70 sequence templates, which means they each have their purpose and there is more to do.
 It really depends on where you are in your prospecting funnel.